illinoistech-itm/jhajek/itmo-453/metrics-tutorial/Readme.md

 "sudo systemctl start node-exporter.service",
 ```

 You can see in the `provisioner "remote-exec"` block that we start all of our services; consul and node_exporter.
+Using `sed` we are replacing the placeholder values with our values defined in the `terraform.tfvars`.

 ## Conclusion